 After a Demand Reduction WMS is created by selecting 'Demand Reduction' as the WMS Source Use Type, WUGs can be added to the WMS as WUGs Reducing Projected Demands on the DB27 WMS module's WMS Edit/Create application page.
 Only WUGs may be related to a Demand Reduction WMS.
 A separate WMS should be created for each WUG that recommends a Demand Reduction WMS where a WMSP is required for only that WUG.
 If a WWP is sponsoring a WMS that will reduce the projected demands of multiple WUG customers, a single DB27 Demand Reduction WMS can be created where its WUG customers are added as WUGs Reducing Projected Water Demands if they all share the same WMSP.
 For more information on how to relate a WMSP to a WMS, see Section 5.7.3.
-WMS supply can be transferred from the WUG reducing their projected demand to another WUG if the water transfer is dependent upon the demand reduction transfer data structure.
-The following fields are collected for WMSs with a WMS Source Use Type of 'Demand Reduction' in the DB27 WMS module's Demand Reduction page:
+WMS supply can be transferred from the WUG reducing their projected demand to another WUG if the water transfer is dependent upon the demand reduction WMS being implemented.
+See Appendix 6 for a diagram that demonstrates a potential demand reduction transfer data structure.
+The following fields are collected for WMSs with a WMS Source Use Type of 'Demand Reduction' in the DB27 WMS module's Demand Reduction application page: